Colorado Rockies minor league players: Griffin Herring

 Griffin Garner Herring (born May 7, 2003) is an American professional baseball pitcher in the Colorado Rockies organization.

 Herring attended Carroll Senior High School in Southlake, Texas.
-As a senior in 2022, he was the The Dallas Morning News Baseball Player of the Year after going 13–1 with a 0.24 earned run average (ERA) and 145 strikeouts over 87 innings.
+As a senior in 2022, he was The Dallas Morning News Baseball Player of the Year after going 13–1 with a 0.24 earned run average (ERA) and 145 strikeouts over 87 innings.
 Herring played college baseball at Louisiana State University (LSU), where he was a relief pitcher.
 In 2024, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.

 Herring was selected by the New York Yankees in the sixth round of the 2024 Major League Baseball draft.
 The Yankees converted him into a starting pitcher, and he made his professional debut in 2025 with the Tampa Tarpons.

 On July 25, 2025, the Yankees traded Herring to the Colorado Rockies, along with Josh Grosz, in exchange for Ryan McMahon.

+Antoine Jean

+Antoine Jean (born August 1, 2001) is a Canadian professional baseball pitcher for the Colorado Rockies of Major League Baseball (MLB).
+He was named to the Canada national baseball team for the 2026 World Baseball Classic.

+Jean grew up in Montreal, Quebec, and played for the Academie de Baseball Canada.
+In the 2019 MLB Draft, Jean was drafted in the 19th round by the Minnesota Twins.
+However, he instead chose to play college baseball for the University of Alabama.
+In 2022 and 2023, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.

+Jean transferred to the University of Houston for the 2024 season.
+Jean struggled in his first season, pitching to a 5.97 ERA.
+However, after converting to a reliever, he experienced a bounceback in 2025.
+Jean was named the Big 12 Pitcher of the Year, becoming the first reliever to win the award.
+In 21 games, Jean pitched 67 innings with a 2.55 ERA and 110 strikeouts.
+After the season, Jean was also named Canadian player of the year by the Canadian Baseball Network.

+Jean was drafted by the Colorado Rockies in the 7th round of the 2025 MLB draft.